-A) HAZARDOUS PRODUCT RELEASE / SPILL
+HAZARDOUS RELEASE / SPILL RESPONSE - GENERAL PROCEDURE

-When an incident involves an accidental release or spill of a hazardous product, these guidelines will be followed:
+When an incident involves an accidental release or spill of a hazardous product, these guidelines will be followed.
+Response measures may be tailored to match requirements dictated by the incident size and complexity:

 - 1. Contact your immediate supervisor, Area Safety and Compliance Coordinator and Environmental Coordinator. - 2.
-Activate ERP if the incident meets Canadian Natural's ERP Activation Requirements - 3.
-Identify the incident location on the ERP map, if applicable. - 4.
+Obtain most current Safety Data Sheet (SDS) using the SDS online inventory database if necessary and complete a Hazard Assessment. - 3.
+Activate ERP if the incident meets Canadian Natural's ERP Activation Requirements - 4.
+Identify the incident location on the ERP map, if applicable. - 5.
 Identify the calculated EPZ.
-If there is no calculated EPZ, use Canadian Natural's minimum EPZ of 100 m and adjust according to monitored readings. - 5.
-Draw the identified EPZ around the incident location on the map. - 6.
-Review and consider risk mitigation / measures in the Area Hazard Identification table found in Site-Specific ERPs. - 7.
-Determine the emergency level using the applicable provincial regulatory incident classification matrix. - 8.
-Establish Incident Command Post (ICP). - 9.
+If there is no calculated EPZ, use Canadian Natural's minimum EPZ of 100 m and adjust according to monitored readings. - 6.
+Draw the identified EPZ around the incident location on the map. - 7.
+Review and consider risk mitigation / measures in the Area Hazard Identification table found in Site-Specific ERPs. - 8.
+Determine the emergency level using the applicable provincial regulatory incident classification matrix. - 9.
+Establish Incident Command Post (ICP). - 10.
 If a release has affected or could potentially affect a water course, notify Western Canadian Spill Services (WCSS) or other applicable Spill Co-operative and initiate the applicable area Oil Spill Contingency Manual as a supplement to the Corporate ERP.
 This manual should be available at the nearest Canadian Natural field / district office or a generic manual is available on the WCSS website www.wcss.ab.ca.
 If not readily available, refer to the applicable initial spill control procedures and guidelines in C) Spill Contingency Plan in this section, based on the type of spill (water, land, ice, muskeg, etc.).